Armaniac/pyexternalboxespmw2/src-bo/README.txt

-ExternalHack v1.5 for Call of Duty BlackOps - by sph4ck
+ExternalHack v1.6 for Call of Duty BlackOps - by sph4ck

-Happy new year to all of you.
+Full source included (guess what, it's Python).

 This software is NGO-Ware.
 If you like it, please donate to the Red Cross and PM me to let me know.
 Red Cross EU: http://www.redcross-eu.net/ or Red Cross US: http://www.redcross.org/ Thanks in advance.

 Before asking any questions, read these:
-*** THIS HACK IS MAY BE EVENTUALLY DETECTED: use at your own risk
+*** THIS HACK MAY BE EVENTUALLY DETECTED: use at your own risk
 *** THIS HACK DOES NOT WORK ON WINDOWS XP
 *** THIS HACK REQUIRES AERO MODE ACTIVE ON VISTA/WIN7
 *** THIS HACK REQUIRES WINDOWED GAME MODE, NO FULLSCREEN